 Authors: Fumitaka Inuyama.

-The beautiful Titius–Bode law (ξ=0.4+0.3×2^n ) discovered 250 years ago, is considered to be a mathematical coincidence rather than an "exact" law, because it has not yet been proved physically.
-However, considering the disturbance reparation and stability of the asteroid belt orbit, there must be some underlying logical necessity.
-Planetary orbits are often computed by Newtonian mechanics calculating the kinetic energy and the universal gravitation energy.
-But applying the principle of energy-minimum to the Newtonian mechanics leads that the stable orbital radius is only one value, and this result disagrees perfectly with actual phenomena.
-The cause of this difference must be an extraction shortage of elements which rule over the planetary orbits.
-Other elements to rule over the planetary orbits are the electric charge energy and the rotation energy which are guided by the Kerr-Newman solution discovered in 1965 of the general relativity theory discovered in 1965.
-Here, I mathematically demonstrated the Titius–Bode law, and also calculated the number of Saturn’s rings, maximum 31 and the radius of Fine-Ring, by applying the principle of energy-minimum and Newtonian methods to the complicated energy equation which adopts mass, electric charge and rotation elements of the central core star as the Sun.
+The beautiful Titius–Bode law (ξ=0.4+0.3×2^n ) , discovered 250 years ago, is considered to be a mathematical coincidence rather than an "exact" law, because it has not yet been physically proved.
+However, considering the disturbance restoration and the stability of the asteroid belt orbit, there must be some underlying logical necessity.
+Planetary orbits are often computed by Newtonian mechanics with the kinetic energy and the universal gravitation energy.
+However, applying the principle of energy-minimum to the Newtonian mechanics leads to the result that the stable orbital radius is only one value, which is totally incompatible with actual phenomena.
+This discrepancy must result from the shortage of elements which rule over the planetary orbits.
+Other elements to rule over the planetary orbits are the electric charge energy and the rotation energy, both of which are guided by the Kerr-Newman solution of the general relativity theory discovered in 1965.
+Here, I mathematically demonstrated the Titius–Bode law, and also calculated the number of Saturn’s rings, maximum 31 and the radius of Fine-Ring, by applying the principle of energy-minimum of Newtonian methods to the complicated energy equation which adopts mass, electric charge and rotation elements of the central core star such as the Sun.